Xinglab/SQUID/README.md

 		Start:             Start coordinate of introns
 		End:               End coordinate of introns
 		Annotated:         Whether this intron was annotated in the gtf file as retained intron event
-		Attributes:        Comma seperated logical values to denote Whether this intron was intron (Ex) or intron (Mu)
+		Attributes:        One of the four intron types, U/E/I/EI
 		Inclusion_counts:  Inclusion counts seperated by commas
 		Skipping_counts:   Skipping counts seperated by commas
 		Inclusion_length:  Effective inclusion length